 It is just that good parenting requires more than this.
-It requires discretion, good judgment and a superb understanding of how to nurture the positive behaviors and eliminate negative patterns of behavior.
+It requires discretion, good judgment, and a superb understanding of how to nurture positive behaviors and eliminate negative patterns of behavior.
 Being positive will not put an end to whining, temper tantrums, picky eating, homework struggles, or disrespectful children.

 Why Reality-Based Parenting Wins Over Positive Parenting